DENSE: Data-Free One-Shot Federated Learning: Data-Free One-Shot Federated Learning

-An illustration of the learning procedure is demonstrated in Figure~\ref{fig:illustration}, and the whole training process of FedSyn is shown in Algorithm~\ref{alg:fedsyn}.
-After clients upload their local models to the server, the server trains a global model with FedSyn in two stages.
-In the data generation stage (first stage), we train an auxiliary generator that can generate high-quality unlabeled data by the ensemble models, \ie ensemble of local models uploaded by clients.
-In the model distillation stage (second stage), we use the ensemble models and the synthetic data (generated by the generator) to train a global model.
+To tackle the problems in recent one-shot FL methods as mentioned in Sec.~\ref{sec:1}, we propose a novel method named DENSE, which conducts one-shot FL without the need to share additional information or rely on any auxiliary dataset, while considering model heterogeneity.
+To simulate real-world applications, we consider a more challenging yet practical setting where the data on each client are not independent and identically distributed (non-IID).

-To the best of our knowledge, FedSyn is the first practical framework that can conduct one-shot FL without the need to share additional information or rely on any auxiliary dataset, while considers both model and statistical heterogeneities.
+The illustration of the learning procedure is demonstrated in Figure~\ref{fig:illustration}, and the whole training process of DENSE is shown in Algorithm~\ref{alg:fedsyn}.
+After clients upload their local models to the server, the server trains a global model with DENSE in two stages.
+In the data generation stage (first stage), we train an auxiliary generator that can generate synthetic data by the ensemble models, \ie ensemble of local models uploaded by clients.
+In the model distillation stage (second stage), we use the ensemble models and the synthetic data (generated by the generator) to train the global model.